Installing and Configuring Symfony

 Installing and Configuring Symfony¶

 The goal of this chapter is to get you up and running with a working application built on top of Symfony.
-In order to simplify the process of creating new applications, Symfony provides an installer that must be installed before creating the first application.
+In order to simplify the process of creating new applications, Symfony provides an installer application.

 Installing the Symfony Installer¶

 Using the Symfony Installer is the only recommended way to create new Symfony applications.
-This installer is a PHP application that has to be installed only once and then it can create any number of Symfony applications.
+This installer is a PHP application that has to be installed in your system only once and then it can create any number of Symfony applications.

 The installer requires PHP 5.4 or higher.
 If you still use the legacy PHP 5.3 version, you cannot use the Symfony Installer.
 Read the Creating Symfony Applications without the Installer section to learn how to proceed.

 Depending on your operating system, the installer must be installed in different ways.